ss2cp/AI-AStar-Pathfinder/README.md

 ## Background
 A* path finding system within a basic simulator.
 The simulator code was provided.
 The program takes in a *.txt file consisting map information.

-**Rules:** The robot can go all 8 directions for one block.
-Robot starts at the starting point.
+**Rules:** Starting at the starting point, robot can go all 8 directions of one block distance.

 **Goal:** Move the robot to the ending point in the shortest path possible.

-**Uncertainty:** The robot may have imperfect vision.
+**Uncertainty:** Robot may have imperfect vision.

 **Language:** This program is coded in Java.